Categories

 Indentured to the Bondsman

-with Man-E of Bukit Bail Fund
+by Autumn Redcross, with Man-E of Bukit Bail Fund

 Bail is a contract.
 Bond is the fulfillment of bail.
-The agreement of bail is the temporary release of someone who has been accused of and or charged with a crime..
+The agreement of bail is the temporary release of someone who has been accused of and/or charged with a crime.
 Although it does not have to be, often bail is indicative of a financial exchange.
 In that sense, bail is the amount of money defendants must post to be released from custody until their trial 1.
 But, there is also bail through non-monetary means, such as electronic monitoring and release on own recognizance (ROR).
 Unsecured bail carries a dollar-amount, but not needed at the time of release.

 The purpose of bail is to provide a means out of detainment and is meant to insure a defendant’s appearance at pretrial and trial hearings for which their presence is required.
 With that in mind, the cost of monetary bail is returned once the accused person shows-up for their trial.
 However, no-shows mostly results in a forfeiture of bail monies.
 Moreover, the full amount of an unsecured bond is due from the individual charged fails to attend their hearing.